HaoFengyuan/EEND-IAAE/README.md

 ## Results

-We chose the DER results at the 2nd iteration step for further comparison with other different variants of the EEND.
+We choose the DER results at the 2nd iteration step for further comparison with other different variants of the EEND.

 | Method |  <br> $\beta = 2$ | Sim2spk <br> $\beta = 3$ |  <br> $\beta = 5$ | CALLHOME |
 |:-|:-:|:-:|:-:|:-:|